deciduously/impact/README.md

 It's incremental, but not realtime.
 For now, a second passes each time an Action happens, which is not ideal...bulk actions will take way too long.
 Eventually I will fine tune this so that each action has a duration, meaning adding messages to the console won't clog it up.

+## Caveats

+* This is in the very early stages of development.
+Don't expect much if you clone and run it.
+As of right now, some of the basic systems work but there's nothing like *content*, *styling*, *gamepley* at all.
+The idea is that eventually it'll have that too, but it doesn't yet.
+I put it up here in case it's helpful for spinning up your own Yew projects - here's one way to use things like SASS and Rollup and stuff alongside Yew that seems to work for me.
+* I do *not* know what I'm doing.
+I'm an accountant with a hobby, this is the second web app I've ever made and the first was also not made with sane, normal tools.
+Is using such a mix of experiemntal technologies a good choice for me, a total novice?
+Almost definitely not.
+Assume everything here is crap, andything that isn't is purely by accident.
+It compiles and everything implemented seems to do what I wanted, so, hey.

 ## Requirements

 * [Rust](https://www.rust-lang.org/en-US/) nightly 1.27.0+ with the `wasm32-unknown-unknown` target.